 Congresswoman Elizabeth Furse announced the formation of Columbia Riverkeeper on Earth Day, 2000.
 But currents run deeper than 2000.
 Columbia River United, led by Greg and Cyndy DeBruler, formed in 1989 in the Gorge, and Congresswoman Furse started Clean Water Columbia in Portland in 1997.
-Robert F. Kennedy, Jr. convinced them to merge and create one voice to protect the mighty river: Columbia Riverkeeper.
+The two groups merged to create one voice to protect the mighty river: Columbia Riverkeeper.

 Upon learning that a nuclear reactor would be shipped to Hanford up the Columbia: “A group of us decided to hold a protest on the Hood River bridge as the barge passed below.
 About 150 windsurfers, local citizens, and Native Americans gathered and threw flowers on the Coast Guard gunner ship as it passed.
 We monitored the radiation level and found it to be quite high.”

 Reggae star Jimmy Cliff performs at Riverkeeper’s Columbiana RiverFest.

 Greg and Cyndy DeBruler launched the pollution patrol boat, along with new attorney, Brent Foster.

 When Oregon DEQ tried to weaken our water clarity standards at industry’s behest, Riverkeeper and allies turned to cute kids and strong legal arguments to protect clean water.

 Riverkeeper has trained hundreds of volunteers, from Cathlamet to Wenatchee, to sample for pollution.

 Fifty years after The Dalles dam inundated Celilo Falls, Riverkeeper partnered with Celilo Village to create a photo exhibit honoring the mighty falls and the people who fished there.